RLesur/chrome_print/README.md

-# R Markdown to PDF with Travis
+# R Markdown HTML documents to PDF with Travis

 In this repository, you will find a minimal example for generating a PDF using `pagedown::chrome_print(...)` with Travis.